Carrie (musical): 1988 production

-Opening in a high school gym, the gym teacher, Miss Gardner, is leading her girls' gym class in a strenuous workout ("In").
+Opening in a high school gym, the gym teacher, Miss Lynn Gardner, is leading her girls' gym class in a strenuous workout ("In").
 After class, the girls head to the locker room and have fun teasing a less attractive, plump girl named Carrie White.

 The girls start to shower while talking about boys and their plans for the upcoming prom ("Dream On").
 Carrie has her first period in the shower and, not understanding what is happening, thinks she is bleeding to death.
 The other girls taunt her mercilessly until Miss Gardner hears the commotion, and slaps Carrie to end the frenzy, causing her to break a lightbulb overhead with telekinesis.
-The girls look on with amazed curiosity and pitiful disregard.
-Miss Gardner sends the girls away, and explains menstruation to Carrie.
+Miss Gardner sends the girls away, and explains menstruation to Carrie before sending her home.

-On the way out of the gym, Sue and Chris talk about what just happened in the locker room.
-Sue is already feeling remorseful for her part in the incident, but Chris calls Carrie "Scary White".
+On the way out of the gym, Sue Snell and Chris Hargensen talk about what just happened in the locker room.
+Sue expresses guilt for tormenting Carrie, but Chris mocks her and continues to insult Carrie.
 Carrie is hurt by their name-calling and teasing, but dreams of being vindicated and gaining respect from her peers ("Carrie").

-Carrie's mother Margaret is praying ("Open Your Heart") when Carrie arrives home.
-Carrie joins her mother in prayer for a few minutes and then explains what happened in the locker room.
-Margaret tells Carrie in a twisted display of her corrupted religious psyche that the blood is a sign of her sin, and the materialization of her mysterious power ("And Eve Was Weak") and forces her into the cellar to pray for forgiveness.
+Carrie's mother Margaret is fervently praying ("Open Your Heart") when Carrie arrives home.
+As she recounts the incident, Margaret, believing it to be a sign of sin, condemns Carrie and forces her into the cellar to pray for forgiveness ("And Eve Was Weak").